commercialhaskell/stack/doc/travis_ci.md

   and OS X. The configuration is significantly more involved to allow for all of this branching behavior.

+  __NOTE__: It is likely going to be necessary to modify this configuration to match the needs of your project, such as tweaking the build matrix to alter which GHC versions you test against, or to specify GHC-version-specific `stack.yaml` files if necessary.
+Don't be surprised if it doesn't work the first time around.
+See the multiple GHC section below for more information.

 Each of these configurations is ready to be used immediately, just copy-paste the content into the `.travis.yml` file in the root or your repo, enable Travis on the repo, and you're good to go.